akomis/diploma-project/README.md

 <br><br>

 ## Testing
-A small manageable testing utility for the monitoring agent (agent.py) is the `test.py` script which includes a number of functions respective to different functional (f) and performance (p) tests.
-Each functional test represents a function of the monitoring agent (`agent.py`).
+A small manageable testing utility for the monitoring agent (`agent.py`) is the `test.py` script which includes a number of functions respective to different functional (f) and performance (p) tests.
+Each functional test represents a function of the monitoring agent.
 Each test returns true in successful completion and false otherwise.
 Performance tests produce results/statistics to standard output that can be further analyzed.
 The naming convention for better organization and use of the test functions is as follows: `typeOfTest_moduleName_description`
 e.g.    For a performance test regarding the Jevois module => `p_Jevois_DescriptionOfTest()`